Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 f(m()) { 2 } // $1 = m(); $2 = {2}; $result = f($1, $2)
 ```

-[Operator calls][Overloadable operators] work in a similar way: every operator evaluates in the same order as its expansion does, unless specified otherwise.
+[Operator calls][Operator overloading] work in a similar way: every operator evaluates in the same order as its expansion does, unless specified otherwise.

 > Note: this means that the containment-checking operators are effectively evaluated right-to-left because their expansion swaps their arguments.
 > See [corresponding section for details][Containment-checking expression]